안녕하세요! 토미입니다.

 부장님께서 이 제품도 홍보했으면 하는 눈치였다.

-The manager looked at me like he wanted me to publicize this product as well.
+The manager also looked at me like he wanted me to publicize this product.

 I am sure the manager glared at her with his glistening eyes.
 Anyway, here, 홍보했다 means “to have publicized.”